-Studies of galaxies at $z\geq1$ have revealed that galactic outflows are a relatively common phenomenon in massive ($\geq10^{10}{\rm M}_{\odot}$), galaxies \citep{pernaLBTARGOSAdaptive2018, forsterschreiberKMOS3DSurveyDemographics2019b, swinbankEnergeticsStarburstdrivenOutflows2019a,concasBeingKLEVERCosmic2022}, although at these masses outflows are more generally found in AGN systems \citep[e.g.][]{concasBeingKLEVERCosmic2022}.
-The presence of ionized outflows in the GS\_4891 system is explored through the modelling of the spectra using two kinematic components, as described in Section~\ref{subsec:analysis}.
-This analysis revealed the presence of a second, broader kinematic component in several spaxels around the nuclear parts of GS$\_$4891.
-The maps of the mean velocity ($v_{\rm broad}$) and velocity dispersion ($\sigma_{\rm broad}$) of the broad component are shown in Figure~\ref{fig:outflow_maps}, superimposed on the \Ha flux distribution in GS$\_$4891.
-The region where the outflow is detected spans a total of $\sim4.4$~kpc$^2$, from which we estimate a circularized radius of the outflow $r_{\rm out}$~=~1.2~kpc.
-The mean velocity of the broad gas component shows a gradient from the south-east ($+47$~km/s) to the north-west ($-86$~km/s) of the galaxy center.
-Although the variation in $v_{\rm broad}$ is clear, $\sigma_{\rm broad}$ is fairly constant throughout the extension of the outflow.
-Interestingly, the outflow seems connected to the region of highest $W80$ identified at the north-west of GS\_4891 in the right panel of Figure~\ref{fig:kinematic_maps}, suggesting that the outflow might be responsible for the high gas turbulence.
-However, the $S/N$ in this region is low and it is not possible to robustly identify a broad kinematic component through our spectral modelling.
-The extension and kinematic properties indicate that the broad emission is likely associated with a blue-shifted, galactic outflow originating at the center of GS$\_$4891.
-This outflow would have a maximum projected velocity, $v_{\rm out}$, of $\sim400$~km/s, estimated as the highest value of $\langle v_{\rm broad}\rangle + 2\sigma_{\rm broad}$ \citep[e.g.][]{fioreAGNWindScaling2017, ublerGANIFSMassiveBlack2023a} for the spaxels where a broad component is detected.
+Studies of galaxies at $z\geq1$ have revealed that galactic outflows are a relatively common phenomenon in massive ($\geq10^{10}{\rm M}_{\odot}$) galaxies \citep{pernaLBTARGOSAdaptive2018, forsterschreiberKMOS3DSurveyDemographics2019b, swinbankEnergeticsStarburstdrivenOutflows2019a,concasBeingKLEVERCosmic2022}, although at these masses outflows are more generally found in AGN systems \citep[e.g.][]{concasBeingKLEVERCosmic2022}.
+The presence of ionised outflows in the GS\_4891 system is explored through the modelling of the spectra using two kinematic components, as was described in Section~\ref{subsec:analysis}.
+This analysis reveals the presence of a second, broader kinematic component in several individual spaxels around the nuclear parts of GS$\_$4891.
+The maps of the mean velocity ($v_{\rm broad}$) and velocity dispersion ($\sigma_{\rm broad}$) of the broad component are shown in Figure~\ref{fig:outflow_maps}, superimposed on the \Ha flux distribution in GS$\_$4891. {Motivated by the observed increase in $W80$ towards the northwest of GS\_4891, we performed an additional kinematic modelling of the integrated spectrum extracted from the region with $W80>200$~km/s, highlighted with filled, dashed contours in the maps.
+In this integrated spectrum we also find evidence for a secondary, broad component in the \OIIIb and \Ha lines according to the criteria defined in Section~\ref{subsec:analysis}}.